cdelorme/system-setup/osx.md

 Other minor tweaks include adding at least one extra desktop to Mission Control by default, and from the battery menu I have it "Show Percentage".

 _These are my preferences, obviously your settings are subject to your own discretion._

+## spotlight cache

+If you end up with a problem with spotlight you can clear it's cache from command line.

+##### commands

+_Run this to clear all cache and rebuild (rebuilding can take quite a while):_

+    sudo mdutil -E /

 ## custom fonts